Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "You know in any other house that would be a *scary* conversation, right?"
 Freya asked.
 She’d made shakshuka, enough for eight.
 Well.
 Eight normal people, anyway.

 "Just proves Costello’s a sweetheart," Marty opined.
 She hoisted her son up into a high chair.
-"Anyway...how did it go?"
+"Anyway... how did it go?"

 Christian sighed, but not as sadly as he’d been prepared for.
 "Board din’t promote me.
-Which...weren’t surprising.
+Which... weren’t surprising.
 But!
 They did say I’m not out of the running for future boards, so…"

 "You two had to tie on *that* one too, huh?"

 Adam grinned smugly.
-"Well...gotta tie on *something,* I guess."
+"Well... gotta tie on *something,* I guess."

 "Har har.
 Laugh it up, midget."
 Which was a ridiculous thing to say about a dude who stood about six-foot-nine these days, but whatever.
 Tradition.